skippyr/flamerial/README.md

 ## About

-A 3-bits dark theme with a flameish palette, perfectly designed to empower terminal emulators and its applications.
+An 8 colors dark theme with a flameish palette, perfectly designed to empower terminal emulators and its applications.

 ![](images/preview.png)